 And of course, 39% said they will now be putting a strong focus on increasing their influencer marketing budget, with special attention put on integrating this budget with ecommerce strategies to drive product sales.

-That’s a great start to proving how powerful influence marketing is!
+That’s a great start to proving how powerful influencer marketing is!
 But at the same time, we must admit that influencer marketing has been a part of the marketing ecosystem for quite some time now.
 So, if we’re going to help you grow your brand and increase your sales, we must take a much deeper look into this ever-growing movement.

 We’ve broken the topic of influencer marketing down into different sections, and with this we want to guide you through successful influencer marketing that will work for your ecommerce site.